Hosting a virtual summit is one of the fastest ways to exponentially grow your email list, build authority, and generate sales online.

 This time the focus is on the communication your audience for your summit throughout the three key phases of the funnel:

-- Summit Phase: The emails that you send to your summit attendees during the event.
+- The summit phase: The emails that you send to your summit attendees during the event.

 We’ll take closer look at each of the three phases – and what you need to do to deliver your summit with ease – now.